 - Free recycling of cell phones (as well as PDA’s and MP3 players) is available at stores such as Staples (details) and Best Buy (details).

-- Cell phones may be brought to the Needham Health Department at Town Hall to benefit victims of domestic violence.
+- Cell phones may be brought to the Needham Health Department at 178 Rosemary Street.

-- Mail in programs for charity are also offered by Recycling for Charities (designate a charity) and Hope Phones (health projects around the world).
+- A Mail in programs for charity is offered by Recycling for Charities (you designate a charity).

 (617) 202-5817 252 Brighton Ave.
 Allston, MA

-Needham residents with an RTS sticker may bring CDs and DVDs in their original cases, records, video games, and books to the MORE THAN WORDS container (across from the paint shed) for reuse.
+Needham residents with an RTS sticker may bring CDs and DVDs in their original cases with artwork, records in original sleeves, video games in original cases with artwork, and books to the MORE THAN WORDS containers for reuse.
 See donation guidelines.
 More Than Words is a nonprofit social enterprise that empowers youth who are in the foster care system, court involved, homeless, or out of school to take charge of their lives by taking charge of a business.

 (617) 323-8231, 1230 VFW Pkwy.
 West Roxbury, MA